 The presence of a highly-motivated, multilingual and internationally orientated workforce is a key factor driving investors and international companies to do business in Amsterdam Airport City.
 Education levels are high: the Dutch education system is widely renowned.
 Many universities of applied sciences and academic universities are within half-an-hour’s travel of Amsterdam Airport City.
 Additionally, the high quality of life and positive work/life balance attract international talent.

 Amsterdam Airport City provides businesses access to a highly-motivated, well-educated and multilingual workforce with the skills and attitudes to meet today’s international business demands.
 The Netherlands ranks first in the Education First English Proficiency Index 2019, with Dutch people speaking on average 3.2 languages.
 The majority of the Dutch population is fluent in English, the primary language of business in the Netherlands.

 In addition to the workforce available locally, it is relatively easy for companies to attract talent from abroad, thanks to the excellent quality of life in Amsterdam Airport City and the competitive labor and operational costs.
 Moreover, highly-skilled migrant employees can apply for a 30% tax rebate.
 In general, the Netherlands has been named as one of the world’s best countries for talent competitiveness.
 It claimed eighth place in INSEAD’s Global Talent Competitiveness Index 2019, which ranks countries according to talent competitiveness.

 - Invitations to industry-related seminars and networking events

-Our resources include an expatcenter IN Amsterdam that provides a one-stop-shop service for international newcomers to the area.
+Our resources include the center for international newcomers IN Amsterdam that provides a one-stop-shop service for international newcomers to the area.
 This is your partner for recruitment, employment, and immigration matters.
 We serve companies and help migrant employees, scientific researchers, international entrepreneurs and international graduates to settle.

 The Netherlands has a robust, well-balanced education system.